Hyde Park Corner has some thoughts from my soapbox.

 With new skills came a new confidence.
-Gradually, an interest in nutrition never far from my heart, I was able to help patients overcome the ravages of obesity, help patients with high blood pressure, diabetes, constipation, stop smoking, rehabilitation therapy, exercise.
+Gradually, an interest in nutrition, never far from my heart, I was able to help patients overcome the ravages of obesity, with high blood pressure and diabetes; constipation, stop smoking and rehabilitation therapy too.

 I have always had a deep suspicion of practice building seminars.
 Chimes Consulting helped me understand that even the very best chiropractor in the world cannot help many people if s/he is unable to manage his patients properly.

 Thank you John and Terry for giving me a new understanding of our patients; not how to squeeze more money out of them, but educating them to the benefits of Chiropractic, and how they can best benefit from what we have to offer.